brainboxdotcc/DPP/docpages/make_a_bot/clion.md

 ### Add an example program

 The next step is to write the bot.
-Copy and paste the following [example program](https://dpp.dev/firstbot.html) in the `main.cpp` and set your bot token (see [Creating a Bot Token](https://dpp.dev/creating-a-bot-application.html)):
+Copy and paste the following \ref firstbot "example program" in the `main.cpp` and set your bot token (see \ref creating-a-bot-application):

 ~~~~~~~~~~~~~~~{.cpp}